folkehelseinstituttet/Fhi.Frontend.Demo/projects/fhi-angular-highcharts/README.md

 _Highcharts uses the UMD pattern which includes AMD, and it is probably detected by angular.
 On the other hand, I don't think that using an ES6 module pattern will change anything in the performance matters, you would have to import the entire highcharts core anyway, so technically it will be the same package - I would suggest ignoring the warning by adding Highcharts to the allowedCommonJsDependencies property in the angular.json file._

-This is where `allowedCommonJsDependencies` i located in `angular.json`
+This is where `allowedCommonJsDependencies` is located in `angular.json`

 ```js
 ...